Aggravated DUI Lawyers in Orange County

 How the prosecutor or judge will view different aggravating circumstances depends upon the city or county in which the driver was arrested.
 The likely penalty in Los Angeles may differ from the likely penalty in San Diego or Riverside.

 In many cases, the aggravating circumstance must be proved beyond a reasonable doubt.
-That gives defense attorneys leverage against prosecutors who worry that they will not be able to prove the aggravating factor in a DUI trial, as well as those who do not want to devote time to a trial when they can resolve a case by dropping the aggravating factor.
+That gives Orange County aggravated DUI attorneys leverage against prosecutors who worry that they will not be able to prove the aggravating factor in a DUI trial, as well as those who do not want to devote time to a trial when they can resolve a case by dropping the aggravating factor.

 Thousands of Cases Successfully Handled